nicoleman0/nicoleman0/README.md

     ○ Diagnosing and resolving issues with desktops, laptops, printers, and peripheral devices

-    ○​ Proficient in SQL and Bash
+    ○​ Proficient in SQL, Bash, Python

     ○​ Installing, configuring, and updating operating systems, software applications